Proximate Cause - Explained

 - Economics, Finance, & Analytics

-What is Proximate Causation?
+What is a Proximate Cause?

 Proximate causation means that the harm suffered by the defendant was reasonably foreseeable as a result of the plaintiffs conduct.

 Next Article: Cause in Fact - Negligence Return to: TORT LAW

 When is Negligent Conduct the Proximate Cause of a Harm?